 Venture beyond the famed crossing and find out what are the best things to do in Shibuya.

-We are not joking, because using a Japanese toilet is a pretty unique activity.
+We are not joking, because using a Japanese toilet is a pretty unique activity (and an awesome one too!).
 One of the coolest things about Japan is how super high tech their toilets are.

 After visiting Japan you will wonder how come that the rest of the world hasn't yet adopted these crazy cool bathroom devices.
 And I promise, there are so many more things nobody told you about Japan.